meriworks/PowerShell.Sign/README.md

 ## Documentation

 ### Signing items
-When including the nuget package to your Visual Studio project, the following PowerShell functions is automatically available in the [BuildEvent scripts](https://github.com/meriworks/PowerShell.BuildEvents#documentation).
+When including the NuGet package to your Visual Studio project, the following PowerShell functions is automatically available in the [BuildEvent scripts](https://github.com/meriworks/PowerShell.BuildEvents#documentation).

 #### SignScript
 This method will sign a ps1 script using the **Set-Authenticode** command if needed.